 The first step in getting through to readers is to fill a story with tension and make it hard to set down.

-But if you want to really move readers, you have to understand how to reach them emotionally.
+But if you want to really move the readers, you have to know how to reach them emotionally.

 Writing is a social activity; sometimes, you need others to help you create the best stories you can.
-I specialize in helping writers make their story craft engaging and emotionally moving.
+I specialize in helping writers make their stories engaging and emotionally moving.

 The ever-growing number of online video courses provides a more hands-on explanation of story craft than a craft book can offer.
 And I offer personalized coaching as well.

-It's hard to beat personalized feedback on something you've already written.
+It is hard to beat personalized feedback on something that you’ve already written.
 Click through for information on the kinds of editing offered and my rates.

 The blog offers a robust library of resources on everything from line-level craft to story essentials to writer attitude.
-Read a few articles to get a feel for my approach.
+Read a few articles to get a feel of my approach

-When you enroll (for free), you get access to a starter kit, which will orient you to the emphases of Storm Writing School, and which will aid you in identifying your areas of greatest need.
-You'll also have the option of receiving my biweekly newsletter.
-All who sign up for the newsletter get a free booklet with four lessons on creating tension.Enroll Me
+Sign up for the free Starter Kit, which will orient you to the emphasis of Storm Writing School, and aid you in identifying areas of greatest need.
+You’ll also have the option to receive my biweekly newsletter.

 Teaching is my passion and my vocation.
 I’ve been doing it for 20 years, so I don’t come to it as an afterthought.
 It’s on my mind with every story I read, and I’m constantly thinking and re-thinking about how best to illuminate successful story craft.